Do Go On - 373 - The Star Wars Holiday Special

 Lucas was very busy in 1978.

-Expectations were high for the sequel and he was moving his production company to Northern California.
+and he was moving his production company

-So he didn't have time to get very involved with the special.
+So he didn't have time to get very involved

 That's always good.

-He came up with a general concept though.
+He came up with a general concept, though,

-And I don't know, have you heard anything about it?
+have you heard anything about it?

 No.

-and to introduce Chewbacca's family.
+and to introduce Chewbacker's family.

 Sure.